kestra-io/docs/blogs/2022-02-01-kestra-opensource.md

 And so on !

-During a thirty-month period I built a variety of features, numerous plug-ins, and countless bug fixes—mostly during the night as I was still working as a full-time consultant for Leroy Merlin.
+During a thirty-month period I built a variety of features, numerous plugins, and countless bug fixes — mostly during the night as I was still working as a full-time consultant for Leroy Merlin.
 It took a lot of effort, investment, and time that I could have spent with my family.

 But now we are really proud of what we’ve achieved!

 ## Kestra is Open Source!
 I'm a real open-source enthusiast.
 As an architect, I’ve been interested in open source solutions in IT for twenty years.
 I started as an open source consumer (using it without adding contributions, as is the case with most users).
-I then decided that the time was right to start out with the permissive[Apache License](https://github.com/kestra-io/kestra/blob/develop/LICENSE).
+I then decided that the time was right to start out with the permissive [Apache License](https://github.com/kestra-io/kestra/blob/develop/LICENSE).

 Three years ago, I started another open source project, [AKHQ](https://github.com/tchiotludo/akhq), with the same license.
 Working with a successful project was an invaluable experience for me as I was able to learn how to build a community around a project.
 I've also learnt that an open source system won't pay the bills on its own.
 AKHQ required a lot of personal investment; Kestra has required a lot more and will continue to do so in the future!
 This means you will have to ensure that you have the financial resources in place to enable your project to be viable and sustainable — we decided to create a company alongside Kestra in order to raise the required funds to support the development of the open source software.